region Europe & Central Asia

-A case study published by TI Slovakia aims to provide guidance to policy-makers and activists in a diverse range of countries for how specific data sets can used to prevent, detect and investigate corruption.
-An investigation of procurement data by TI Slovakia reveal that many aspects of open data are not being met or are…
+This case study published by TI Slovakia aims to provide guidance to policy-makers and activists in a diverse range of countries on how specific data sets can used to prevent, detect and investigate corruption.
+An investigation of procurement data by TI Slovakia revealed that many criteria of open data are not being met or are…

 Transparency and Professionalism of Drug Reimbursement Policy

-Slovakia spent a total of €1.1 billion of public money in 2015 on medicines (reimbursed to health insurance companies).
+Slovakia spent a total of €1.1 billion of public funds in 2015 on medicines (reimbursed to health insurance companies).
 This is more than the annual budgets for the Ministries of Defence and Culture combined.
 The categorisation of medicines is a key part of the decision-making process on drug expenditure.
 The health care system decides whether…

 Report On Public Procurement Monitoring At The Ministry Of Health Supply Of Consumables For Haemodialysis

 Promoting Integrity and Reducing Vulnerabilities to Corruption in the Romanian Health System

-One of the priorities assumed by Romania through the National Development Program 2007-2013 regarding health (priorities that overlap with those of the Government Program) are: "increasing the accessibility of the population to health services", "improving the quality and safety of the medical act" ", "decision-making transparency in order to increase the efficiency in the use…
+Some of the priorities of Romania through the National Development Program 2007-2013 regarding health (priorities that overlap with those of the Government Program) are "increasing the accessibility of the population to health services", "improving the quality and safety of the medical act" ", "decision-making transparency in order to increase the efficiency in the use of…

 Private Healthcare: Governance Challenges and Way Out

-The main objective of this research is to identify the challenges of governance in the private healthcare programs and to recommend the ways to overcome such challenges.
+The main objective of this research is to identify the challenges of governance in private healthcare programs and to recommend ways to overcome them.
 The specific objectives of this research are to: 1.
 Review the existing legal and institutional framework governing private healthcare institutions.
-2. Identify the nature of irregularities and corruption…
+2. Identify the nature of irregularities and corruption in private healthcare…

 Management Of Conflicts Of Interest in Healthcare and Pharmaceutical Industry Cooperation

-The research explored the potential conflicts of interest faced by doctors working with the pharmaceutical industry and at the same time involved in the categorisation of medicines - deciding which medicines to pay from public health insurance sources (risks of biased drug decisions).
+The research explored the potential conflicts of interest that doctors face when working with the pharmaceutical industry and at the same time being involved in the categorisation of medicines - deciding which medicines to pay for with public health insurance resources (risks of biased drug decisions).

-The purpose of the study was to identify and evaluate corruptions risks within state-funded medical care, and then develop a set of recommendations.
+The purpose of the study was to identify and evaluate corruptions risks within state-funded medical care and, based on the results, to develop a set of recommendations.